brycewray/eleventy-slinkity-test/src/posts/2018/10/post-1.md

 Text here.

-And here are some examples of how to use the `image` shortcode (which uses the `eleventy-img` plugin):
+As of now, the Eleventy Image plugin doesn't work in Slinkity (it's a WIP).

+**However** . . .

+The following images are from my Cloudinary account and the [Cloudinary React component](https://github.com/cloudinary/cloudinary-react), the use of which is quite possible in [Slinkity](https://slinkity.dev)!

-{% image "Typography-scr-cap-2-2018-10-16.jpg", "Thin and dim text that is hard to read" %}
+{% react 'components/ImgcReact', url='Typography-scr-cap-2-2018-10-16_1344x200.jpg', alt='Thin and dim text that is hard to read', width='1344', height='200', 'render'='static' %}

-{% image "Typography-scr-cap-3-2018-10-16.jpg", "More thin and dim text that is hard to read" %}
+{% react 'components/ImgcReact', url='Typography-scr-cap-3-2018-10-16_1398x252.jpg', alt='More thin and dim text that is hard to read', width='1398', height='252', 'render'='static' %}

-{% image "Typography-scr-cap-4-2018-10-16.jpg", "Still more thin and dim text that is hard to read" %}
+{% react 'components/ImgcReact', url='Typography-scr-cap-4-2018-10-16_1398x164.jpg', alt='Still more thin and dim text that is hard to read', width='1398', height='164', 'render'='static' %}

 Closing text.
 That ends Post 1!